koding/kdlearn/guides/ide-introduction/index.md

 The Koding IDE is a simple, yet powerful, editor for your browser based development.

-Explore it today and if you ever need help with the IDE you can just click on the bottom right corner questions mark icon and the support modal will pop-up or email us at [support@koding.com](mailto:support@koding.com) and we'll gladly help.
+Explore it today and if you ever need help with the IDE you can just click on the bottom right corner question mark icon and the support modal will pop-up or email us at [support@koding.com](mailto:support@koding.com) and we'll gladly help.